cryptoplease/legal-documents/term-use.md

 These ToU apply, without restriction or reservation, to any use of the Services.

-The User acknowledges that he/she has, in his/her country, the capacity to contract and to subscribe to the Platform and declares that he/she has read and accepted without restriction of reservation the ToU by checking a box during registration to prove his/her acceptance of the present agreement.
+The User acknowledges that he/she has, in his/her country, the capacity to contract and to subscribe to the Platform and declares that he/she has read and accepted without restriction of reservation the ToU by creating a Wallet or use an existing Wallet on the Platform.

 Crypto Please reserves the right to modify or stop the accessibility of all or part of the Services and/or the Platform at any time.